Analog to Digital

 Digital to Analog

-There is no built-in D/A on the Mega644/1284, but there are easy ways of converting numbers to voltages.
-I will describe three here:
+There is no built-in D/A on the Mega32, but there are easy ways of converting numbers to voltages.
+I will describe two here:

 (8-bit timer output compare register)/256*(5 volts).
-A short example shows how you might implement a Direct Digital Synthesis (DDS) sine wave generator and output it through a PWM.
+A short example shows how you might implement a Direct Digital Synthesis (DDS) sine wave generator, amplitude modulate it, and output it through a PWM.
+There are other PWM examples in the Analog to Digital section above.